 Benefits of Rehmannia:

-- Protects and restorative of liver health, vital to hormonal balance
+- Protects and restores liver health, vital to hormonal balance

 - Reduces pelvic congestion and pain